 Now that you have a better understanding of commercial

 1. Understand Your Client’s Needs

 Understanding your client’s specific needs will help prevent any misunderstanding.
 Here are some specific questions you should ask:

 - What is the budget?
 If their budget is tight, that’s going to limit what you are able to do.

 - What’s the deadline for the images?
 Knowing when they absolutely must have the images is important for your planning process.

 - What kind of shots do they have in mind, and is there a set number they want?
 Before you create your own idea of what they want, be sure you understand it from their perspective.

 - Are those shots going to require special props or specific locations?
-If so, this will affect your quote for the work and the time frame for completing it as well, since you’ll have to rent equipment for props and get permits for location shoots.
+If so, this will affect your quote for the work and the time frame for completing it as well since you’ll have to rent equipment for props and get permits for location shoots.

-- Decide on the Mood: Now that you know the specifics of your client’s needs, you can create a mood and lay it out like a storyboard.
+Now that you know the specifics of your client’s needs, you can create a mood and lay it out like a storyboard.
 This is where you decide on what images you’ll need to take in order to appropriately capture the mood to suit your client’s desires.
 That will help significantly with your planning.

-- Lighting: Lighting is key for any photographic genre, and so, you’ve got to figure out and prepare for what kind of lighting you will need.
+Lighting is key for any photographic genre, and so you’ve got to figure out and prepare for what kind of lighting you will need.
 Is the shoot outside or in the studio?
 If it’s outside, what time of day is best?
 If it is on location, you should check out the location and see what kind of lighting it has or where the sun will be in the sky when you’re shooting.
 You should also always bring extra artificial lighting sources.

 By understanding the specifics of your client’s needs, being frank about image use rights, creating a mood that fits well with your client’s desires, making sure your quote includes all costs, being prepared for variations in lighting, investing in good photo editing software, and creating a professional network, you can be very successful in this lucrative photographic genre.